Vishal73040/BotBrowser/cli-flags.md

 # 🚀 BotBrowser CLI Flags Reference

+**For Academic and Authorized Testing Environments**

-This document showcases **BotBrowser's revolutionary CLI configuration system** - the most advanced fingerprint override capabilities available.
-These powerful flags go far beyond standard Chromium, giving you **unprecedented control** over browser fingerprints without touching profile files.
+This document provides **BotBrowser's CLI configuration system** for authorized testing and academic environments.
+These flags extend standard Chromium capabilities, providing **comprehensive control** over browser fingerprints without modifying profile files.

+⚠️ **Usage Policy:** These configuration options are designed for academic study, security analysis, and authorized testing environments only.
+Use in compliance with institutional policies and applicable laws.

 > 🌍 **Smart Auto-Configuration:** BotBrowser automatically detects timezone, locale, and languages from your IP/proxy.
 Override only when needed for specific use cases.

-> ⚡ **Dynamic Override Power:** 20+ [`--bot-config-*` flags](#⚙️-profile-configuration-override-flags) provide real-time fingerprint control - perfect for CI/CD, multi-instance automation, and advanced stealth scenarios.
+> ⚡ **Dynamic Configuration:** 20+ [`--bot-config-*` flags](#⚙️-profile-configuration-override-flags) provide runtime fingerprint configuration - suitable for authorized testing environments, CI/CD, and multi-instance setups.

 ## 📋 Table of Contents